vishalgowda27/vishalgowda27/README.md

 ## I'm Vishal Gowda V N 😄
 Passionate to work in software sectors
 # 💫 About Me:
-i am a student from Electronics and Communication Engineering
+I am a student from Electronics and Communication Engineering

 ## 🌐 Socials: